Biomanufacturing Harvest Optimization with Small Data: Model

 \subsection{Bayesian Learning for the Fermentation Process}

 The true parameters of the underlying stochastic model for the protein and impurity growth rates, denoted by $\pmb{\theta}^c = \{\mu^{(p)}_c, \sigma^{(p)2}_c, \mu^{(i)}_c, \sigma^{(i)2}_c \}$, are unknown and often need to be estimated from a very limited amount of real-world data (especially for new products that are not yet in production).
-In this work, we adopt a Bayesian approach and model the mean and variance of the protein and impurity growth rates as random variables, denoted by $\pmb{\theta} = \{\mu^{(p)}, \sigma^{(p)2}, \mu^{(i)}, \sigma^{(i)2} \}$. {By representing the model risk in this way, we are able to quantify the model risk by using a posterior distribution which can be efficiently updated with the collection of more data points.} In the remainder of this section, we describe how we specify the prior distribution for $\pmb{\theta}$, obtain its posterior distribution by updating the prior with new data on protein and impurity accumulation, and characterize the {posterior} predictive distributions for the protein and impurity growth rates.
+We adopt a Bayesian approach and model the mean and variance of the protein and impurity growth rates as random variables, denoted by $\pmb{\theta} = \{\mu^{(p)}, \sigma^{(p)2}, \mu^{(i)}, \sigma^{(i)2} \}$.
+In the remainder of this section, we describe how we specify the prior distribution for $\pmb{\theta}$, obtain its posterior distribution by updating the prior with new data on protein and impurity accumulation, and characterize the posterior predictive distributions for the protein and impurity growth rates.

 \textbf{Specification of prior distribution.} For the protein growth rate, we build the joint {\it prior} distribution of $(\mu^{(p)}, \sigma^{(p)2})$ in the following way.
-First, the marginal distribution of variance $\sigma^{(p)2}$ is chosen as an inverse-gamma distribution with prior parameters $\lambda_{0}^{(p)}$ and $\beta_{0}^{(p)}$, denoted as $\sigma^{(p)2}\sim {\mbox{Inv}\Gamma}(\lambda_{0}^{(i)}, \beta_{0}^{(i)})$.
+First, the marginal distribution of variance $\sigma^{(p)2}$ is chosen as an inverse-gamma distribution with prior parameters $\lambda_{0}^{(p)}$ and $\beta_{0}^{(p)}$, denoted as $\sigma^{(p)2}\sim {\mbox{Inv}\Gamma}(\lambda_{0}^{(p)}, \beta_{0}^{(p)})$.
 Next, given the value of $\sigma^{(p)2}$, the conditional distribution of mean $\mu^{(p)}$ is assumed to be $\mathcal{N}(\alpha_{0}^{(p)}, \sigma^{(p)2}/\nu_{0}^{(p)})$, where $\alpha_{0}^{(p)}$ and $\nu_{0}^{(p)}$ are also prior parameters.
-It then follows that the joint prior distribution of $(\mu^{(p)}, \sigma^{(p)2})$ has a normal-inverse-gamma distribution \cite{Gelman_2004}, i.e.,
+It then follows that the joint prior distribution of $(\mu^{(p)}, \sigma^{(p)2})$ has a normal-inverse-gamma distribution \citep{Gelman_2004}, i.e.,

 For the impurity growth rate, we obtain the joint prior distribution of $(\mu^{(i)}, \sigma^{(i)2})$ in a similar way by using the prior parameters $\alpha_{0}^{(i)}$, $\nu_{0}^{(i)}$, $\lambda_{0}^{(i)}$ and $\beta_{0}^{(i)}$; i.e.,